alne4294/s15_newgord_data_lecture_notes/README.md

-# s15_newgord_data_lecture_notes
+# Lecture Notes for Data Engineering in Spring 2015

-Lecture notes for Spring 2015 Data Engineering course
+## Lecture 1